 U.S. on a Non-immigrant Visa DUI Arrest

-The main situations in which a DUI offense could affect your right to remain in the U.S., or your right to immigrates, are as follows:
+The main situations in which a DUI offense could affect your right to remain in the U.S. or your right to immigrate, are as follows:

 - Driving Under the Influence of Drugs (DUID);

 - Driving Under the Influence with a passenger under the age of 14;

 - Driving Under the Influence while your driver’s license is suspended; and